camunda/camunda-docs/docs/self-managed/optimize-deployment/setup.md

 CAMUNDA_OPTIMIZE_ZEEBE_NAME | The record prefix for exported Zeebe records. | zeebe-record CAMUNDA_OPTIMIZE_ZEEBE_PARTITION_COUNT | The number of partitions configured in Zeebe. | 1
-CAMUNDA_OPTIMIZE_SHARING_ENABLED | Disables the sharing feature (this is not currently supported). | false CAMUNDA_OPTIMIZE_UI_LOGOUT_HIDDEN | Disables the logout button (logout is handled by IAM). | 1 SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI | Authentication for the Public REST API using a resource server to validate the JWT token.
+CAMUNDA_OPTIMIZE_SHARING_ENABLED | Disables the sharing feature (this is not currently supported). | false CAMUNDA_OPTIMIZE_UI_LOGOUT_HIDDEN | Disables the logout button (logout is handled by Identity). | 1 SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI | Authentication for the Public REST API using a resource server to validate the JWT token.
 Complete URI to get public keys for JWT validation | null
 OPTIMIZE_API_ACCESS_TOKEN | Authentication for the Public REST API using a static shared token.
 Will be ignored if SPRING_SECURITY_OAUTH2_RESOURCESERVER_JWT_JWK_SET_URI is also set. | null

 ## Requirements

 Self-Managed Optimize must be able to connect to Elasticsearch to write and read data.
-In addition, Optimize needs to connect to IAM for authentication purposes.
+In addition, Optimize needs to connect to Identity for authentication purposes.
 Both of these requirements can be configured with the options described above.

-Optimize must also be configured as a client in IAM, and users will only be granted access to Optimize if they have a role that has `write:*` permission for Optimize.
+Optimize must also be configured as a client in Identity, and users will only be granted access to Optimize if they have a role that has `write:*` permission for Optimize.

 For Optimize to import Zeebe data, Optimize must also be configured to be aware of the record prefix used when the records are exported to Elasticsearch.
 This can also be configured per the example above.